floooh/oryol/code/Modules/Messaging/README.md

 MessageId of the parent protocol + 1, so that MessageIds are unique within a Protocol's ancestor chain, which makes it possible to build a jump-table which are indexed directly with the MessageId.

-The complete source code for protocols is usually not written by hand, but generated from XML files.
+The C++ source code for protocols is usually not written by hand, but generated from XML files.
 The conversion from XML source code to C++ happens transparently during the build process (you can simply edit an XML file in your favourite IDE, hit the "Build" button, and the right thing will happen).